 Testifying can be stressful even for adults.
 It takes little imagination to understand how stressful it can be for a child, especially when it involves events that were frightening or are embarrassing to talk about in a room full of adult strangers.

-In response, many states have enacted laws that offer ways to protect children, and specifically, child victims of sex crimes, when they testify in court.
-Judges may close the courtroom while a child testifies.
-During the 1980s, many states began allowing children to testify in criminal cases via closed-circuit camera.
-This way, the defendant could see the child during the testimony, but the child did not have to come face-to-face with the defendant.
-Sometimes, children can testify via videotaped deposition (interview).
-In some states, child witnesses can also visit a courtroom before testifying to familiarize themselves with the surroundings and with court proceedings.
+In response to this concern, many states have laws designed to protect child witnesses, especially when they're victims of sex crimes.
+For example, judges might close the courtroom while a child testifies.
+And many states allow children to testify in criminal cases through a one-way camera if the stress of the courtroom makes them unable to testify.
+This way, the defendant can see and cross-examine the child during testimony, but the child doesn't have to come face-to-face with the defendant.
+Sometimes, children can even testify by way of a videotaped deposition (interview), if they can't be available for trial.

 You can take steps to help ease the stress your child might have around testifying.
 You can talk to them about what it will be like to testify and how important it is to tell the truth.
 You can assure them they have done nothing wrong and that the court and the jury just want to hear from them about what happened.
 You might want to consult your child's pediatrician or psychologist and discuss what steps to take to prepare your child.

 Often, courts are also a good resource for preparing a child to testify.
 For example, California courts have a free children's book for kids who are going to court for any number of reasons (including criminal, divorce, dependency, and delinquency cases).
 Some states have special programs for kids who have to go to court.
 For instance, there's a program in Spokane, Washington called, "Kids Court" where children and their parents go to court ahead of time for an educational session that preps them for the court experience.
 These kinds of programs let child witnesses familiarize themselves with the courtroom and the roles of the people they'll encounter when they testify (such as the judge, lawyers, and jury).